NNDSrinivas/mentor_app/README.md

 ## Notes

 - Knowledge base persists to `data/chroma_db/`.
 Don’t commit that directory.
-- Resumes persist in the `resumes` table of the SQLite database.
 - Resume storage persists in a local SQLite database; your resume survives backend restarts.
 - Advanced features under `backend/` are imported defensively and the app runs without them.
 - `start_mentor_app.py` can start the Q&A service, but it references a bridge file not present.
 Prefer running the two services directly as shown above.